webgptorg/book/examples/20-two.ptbk.md

 %% 🔮 Tip: Open this on GitHub or in the VSCode website to see the Mermaid graph visually

 flowchart LR
-  subgraph "✨ Sample: Postprocessing 1"
+  subgraph "✨ Example prompt with two consecutive prompts"

       direction TB